drugdata/D3R/README.rst

 Acknowledgements
 ----------------

+* This work is funded in part by NIH grant 1U01GM111528 from the National Institute of General Medical Sciences

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+* This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _LICENSE.txt: https://github.com/drugdata/D3R/blob/master/LICENSE.txt
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter